 Staff Filter #2, the second step in the vetting process, will rank the items that were sorted into Tier 1 during Staff Filter #1 using a Triple Bottom Line – Plus (TBL+) analysis.
 Staff will consider greenhouse gas reduction, social, financial, environmental, and technological factors when evaluating the items.

 The City is committed to ongoing and meaningful public participation in all decision-making processes and welcomes community involvement.
 Staff recognize the benefit in engaging the public to help inform Council decisions.
-There are several ways the public can provide input during the development of the Climate Implementation Plan, including providing verbal or written comment at City Council meetings; providing written comment to the Mayor or staff; engaging in focus groups, outreach meetings, surveys, workshops, tours or open houses, when available; and signing up to receive email updates to stay up to date on City climate work.
+There are several ways the public can provide input during the development of the Climate Implementation Plan, including providing verbal or written comment at City Council meetings; providing written comment to the Mayor or staff; engaging in focus groups, outreach meetings, surveys, workshops, tours or open houses, when available; asking questions and providing feedback on the Engage Bellingham website; and signing up to receive email updates to stay up to date on City climate work.

 Recent staff presentations to City Council: